 Become a Vendor with the State of California

 1. Get registered in the Cal eProcure database to do business with the State of California.
 All businesses are eligible to become vendors, regardless of size or location.
-For assistance, refer to Page 1 of the Registration Instructions.
+For assistance, refer to the Cal eProcure Vendor Training page and this DGS Resources page.

 Find out more about the SB, SB-PW, and DVBE certifications here.